movementlabsxyz/MIP/README.md

 ```

 In addition MG serves as a glossary for terms defined in the MIPs and MDs.

+!!! info For more information on the process in this repository, see also[MIP-0](./MIP/mip-0/README.md).

 ## Movement Desiderata (MD)